Deep Convolutional Correlation Iterative Particle Filter for Visual Tracking: Related work

 Recently, several methods have been proposed to improve the performance of corre\-lation-based trackers.
-One strategy entails combining different types of features and constructing multiple correlation-based experts \cite{WangMultiExperts}.
-Spatial-temporal information can also be used to address unwanted boundary effects in correlation trackers by spatially penalizing the filter coefficients \cite{SRDCF}.
-To address the additional computational costs associated with such strategies, in contrast to methods that train the model using samples from the current and previous frames, the authors of \cite{STRCF2018} update the correlation model using samples from the current frame and the previously learned correlation filter.
-In \cite{flowtrack}, Zu et al. further extend such strategies through a spatial-temporal attention mechanism that uses optical flow information in consecutive frames.
-Finally, Sun et al. \cite{DRT} use an approach based on reliability information \cite{Tang2020Reliability}, which estimates the importance of sub-regions within the correlation filter.
+One strategy entails combining different types of features and constructing multiple correlation-based experts \citep{WangMultiExperts}.
+Spatial-temporal information can also be used to address unwanted boundary effects in correlation trackers by spatially penalizing the filter coefficients \citep{SRDCF}.
+To address the additional computational costs associated with such strategies, in contrast to methods that train the model using samples from multiple frames, \cite{STRCF2018} update the correlation model using samples from the current frame and the previously learned correlation filter. \cite{flowtrack} further extend such strategies through a spatial-temporal attention mechanism that uses optical flow information in consecutive frames.
+Finally, \cite{DRT} use an approach based on reliability information \citep{Tang2020Reliability}, which performs real-time tracking by estimating the importance of sub-regions within the correlation filter.